 Property without Declaration of a Field

-Consider an example, in which the property is stored neither in the field, nor anywhere else, but recalculated when trying to access it.
+Consider an example for which a property is stored neither in the field, nor anywhere else, but calculated when accessed.

-Let’s have the class Rectangle, which represents the geometric shape of a rectangle.
-Accordingly, this class has two fields – for width and for height.
-Assume our class has one more property – area.
-Because we always can calculate the property “area” of a rectangle based on the width and the height, it is not required to define a separate field in the class to keep this value.
-Therefore, we can simply declare a method for obtaining the area through which we calculate the area of a rectangle:
+Let’s consider the class Rectangle, which represents the geometric shape of a rectangle.
+Accordingly, this class has two fields – one for width and another for height.
+Assume that our class has one more property – area.
+Because we always can calculate the property “area” of a rectangle based on the width and the height, it is not required to define a separate field in the class to keep its value.
+Therefore, we can simply declare a method for calculating and obtaining the area of a rectangle: